 Pregnant women can enjoy a wide range of benefits with the regular use of peppermint tea and essential oils for pregnancy, yet many are so afraid of the supposed side-effects, they avoid it like the plague!
 A 2004 article published in the Complementary Therapies in Nursing Midwifery sums it up best.
 Comparing ginger, peppermint and cannabis the researchers discovered that, “Only ginger has been subjected to clinical trials among pregnant women, though all three herbs were clinically effective against nausea and vomiting in other contexts, such as chemotherapy-induced nausea and post-operative nausea.

-Myth #3: Frankincense Stimulates Uterine Blood Flow, Can Cause Menstruation and Miscarriage
+Myth #3: Frankincense Stimulates Uterine Blood Flow, Menstruation & Miscarriage

 Like all of these essential oils for pregnancy myths, there is no research supporting that frankincense resin nor frankincense essential oils are abortifacients or emmenagogues (stimulates uterine blood flow and cause menstruation).
 The best explanation I could find to help sort this out comes from LIVESTRONG.
-Definitely not one of the peer-reviewed sources that I try to quote in my EO Database, this article has a lot of merit.
+(7) Definitely not one of the peer-reviewed sources that I try to quote in my essential oil profiles, this article has a lot of merit.

 - “Conclusions about the safety of frankincense during pregnancy are inconsistent.
 Frankincense has sometimes been classified as an abortifacient or emmenagogue — a stimulator of absent menstrual flow and thus possibly at times an early abortifacient.
 Until further research is conducted, herbalist Denise Tiran recommends that potential emmenagogues, including frankincense, be generally avoided during pregnancy, at least during the first trimester.
 Aromatherapist Maria Lis-Balchin considers it safe for pregnant women to inhale frankincense, but advises caution in massage with the essential oil, which in the laboratory it is known to relax uterine muscle.